SummerSlam (1989): Aftermath

 Hulk Hogan and Brutus Beefcake met Randy Savage and Zeus in a rematch at No Holds Barred pay-per-view contested in a steel cage where Hogan and Beefcake won again.
-Prior to the "No Holds Barred" pay-per-view rematch, Zeus began appearing in the corner of Ted DiBiase as he renewed his push for Hogan's WWF World Heavyweight Championship, and Zeus was on the DiBiase-captained team facing Hogan at the 1989 Survivor Series; Hogan also began facing Savage in a series of 1-on-1 steel cage matches.
-Tito Santana defeated Rick Martel in the finals of the King of the Ring tournament on October 14th.
+Prior to the "No Holds Barred" pay-per-view rematch, Zeus began appearing in the corner of Ted DiBiase as he renewed his push for Hogan's WWF Championship, and Zeus was on the DiBiase-captained team facing Hogan at the 1989 Survivor Series; Hogan also began facing Savage in a series of one-on-one steel cage matches.
+A steel cage match was also used in the final match involving the Hogan-Beefcake vs. Savage-Zeus storyline, where the two tag teams faced each other during a special pay-per-view, No Holds Barred: The Match/The Movie, in December; there, Hogan and Beefcake defeated Savage and Zeus.
+Hogan then transferred into a feud with Ultimate Warrior in 1990, leading to their "Ultimate Challenge" match at Wrestlemania VI.

 The Brain Busters (Arn Anderson and Tully Blanchard) defended the WWF Tag Team Championship until losing the belts back to Demolition in October 1989.
 The title change took place at a television taping for the WWF's syndicated Superstars of Wrestling, and did not air until the weekend of November 4, 1989; until the airing of the title match on Superstars, Anderson and Blanchard competed at WWF events as the champions, but were frequently not announced as such.
 Blanchard would be fired for failing a drug test on November 1 and Haku replaced Anderson on the bookings until Survivor Series, when Anderson left the WWF and returned to WCW.